GhomKrosmonaute/just-a-forum/readme.md

-# Forॐ - Just forum
+# Forॐ - Just a recursive forum

 ## How to use it ?